Eight Primal Shopping Typologies

 Mechanists (17% of American consumers) work the system.
 They’ll actively pursue every advantage in everything you do.
 A typical Mechanist shopper will take the time to notice the lack of appropriate small print in your “Buy One, Get One FREE” offer and insist on a full refund on item “A” (while fully intending on keeping item “B”).
 To keep them interested you need to give them something to discover – over and over again.

-Despite the fact, that they may not actually have it, money is no object for Indulgent shoppers (18% of American consumers).
+Despite the fact that they may not actually have it, money is no object for Indulgent shoppers (18% of American consumers).
 They spend big to buy what gives them the greatest personal pleasure – often at the expense of other facets of their lives.
 Consider the owner of a used, 36-foot yacht who lives in a 900-square-foot home.
 Indulgents are most likely to accept credit and least likely to make the payments as time goes on.

 And, finally, there are the Caretakers (18% of American shoppers).
 These shoppers are about simply maintaining.
 They’ll replace and repair only when unavoidable, and if they can get by without making a purchase, they will.
+Among the typologies, this one can be hard to reach unless you’re speaking right to essential products.